JanusWind/FC/readme.txt

-Changes from the last version:
+Changes from the previous version:

 1. Updated janus_pyon.py.
 2. Fixed some existing bugs.